facebook/react-native/docs/LinkingLibraries.md

 ### Automatic linking

-There is a way to link your native dependencies automatically by using [rnpm](http://github.com/rnpm/rnpm):
+"[rnpm](http://github.com/rnpm/rnpm)" is a community project that allows linking of native dependencies automatically:

 #### Step 1